 The restaurant offers a certain specialism when it comes to greeting customers.
 A rich tapas and wine selection that kept guests happy.
 Customers were able to overlook anything that went wrong with their pre-bookings because the staff was always ready to serve up top-quality dishes.

 Nevertheless, Cawthorne Club needed a watertight solution to efficiently manage their pre-bookings.
-They found one in a free restaurant app.
+They found one in a this restaurant app.

 Integrating an App for Club Reservations